rust-lang-ru/book/rustbook-ru/nostarch/chapter12.md

 At the moment, we’re writing all of our output to the terminal using the `println!` macro.
-In most terminals, there are two kinds of output: *standard output* (`stdout`) for general information and *standard error* (`stderr`) for error messages.
+In most terminals, there are two kinds of output: *standard output* (`stdout`) for general information and *standard error* (`stderr`) for error сообщения.
 This distinction enables users to choose to direct the successful output of a program to a file but still print error messages to the screen.